 Bsfdea.com explains that medical errors leading to wrongful death usually involve a misdiagnosis or delayed diagnosis, one or more emergency room errors, or one or more surgical errors.
-Such negligence and/or carelessness is considered to be medical malpractice and is grounds for a wrongful death action when the patient dies.
+Such negligence and/or carelessness are considered to be medical malpractice and are grounds for a wrongful death action when the patient dies.

 To be successful in a wrongful death suit, plaintiffs generally need to prove the following four things: